gvwilson/sensibleadventures/nardica/nardica.md

 "I know.
 I seen it in stories,
 an' one o' Mister Mishra's nephews got called up last year.
-He was okay after a couple o' weeks.
+He was kappa after a couple o' weeks.
 Said it was like all the new stuff the core put in his head was so loud he couldn't hear his own thinkin' for a while, but he was the same annoyin' nonsense after."